Improving the quantification of overshooting shock-capturing oscillations: Conclusions

-We have designed a simple measure for the evaluation of overshooting shock-capturing oscillations caused by nonlinear numerical schemes, taking into account both discontinuities and smooth waves in the initial solutions, eventually allowing us to quantitatively evaluate the shock-capturing capability of numerical schemes in simulations including shock-smooth wave interactions.
-Based on the obtained results, several direct observations can be given: (I) the amplitudes of overshooting oscillations significantly depend on the reduced wavenumbers of smooth waves and square waves, while high-wavenumber square waves represent closely located discontinuities; (II) high-resolution-low-dissipation schemes tend to produce stronger overshoots, in comparison with their lower-order-accurate counterparts; and (III) the MPWENO schemes are the only high-order schemes guaranteeing overshoot-free results in almost all the scenarios.
-According to the observations, it is difficult for the current state-of-the-art schemes to achieve both high-resolution/low-dissipation and high-robustness at the same time.
+We have designed a simple approach to evaluate overshooting shock-capturing oscillations produced by nonlinear numerical schemes.
+Based on the obtained numerical tests, several direct observations can be given: (I) the amplitudes of overshooting oscillations significantly depend on the reduced wavenumbers of smooth waves and square waves, while high-wavenumber square waves represent closely located discontinuities; (II) high-resolution-low-dissipation schemes produce stronger oscillations, in comparison with their lower-order-accurate counterparts; and (III) the MPWENO5 scheme is the only high-order scheme that provides (almost) overshoot-free results in most of the scenarios.
+As these observations are mostly expected according to general numerical experience, we provide quantitative information, which was not fully available before.

-More importantly, the present work provides a quantitative measure for the evaluation of the over-amplification errors, i.e., the overshooting oscillations, of shock-capturing schemes.
-The present method no longer relies on the typical visualized comparison of numerical simulations in a case-by-case manner.
-Note that in a complex and more realistic simulation, it is difficult to observe the exact cause of numerical oscillations, while the present method can specifically and quantitatively show the numerical overshoots and their dependencies on wave frequency, wave amplitude, and the distance between discontinuities.
-For instance, we show that a higher-order accurate scheme can produce smaller overshooting oscillations in a certain circumstance, in comparison with its lower-order accurate counterpart.
-The present evaluation involves a complete set of wave modes supported by the given grid, thus recovering more complete wave-interaction scenarios that may exist in realistic simulations, while using a limited amount of numerical simulations to evaluate the performance of a numerical scheme may always overlook certain scenarios.
+More importantly, to evaluate the robustness of shock-capturing schemes, we no longer (only) rely on the typical qualitative comparison of numerical tests in a case-by-case manner.
+Note that in a complex and more realistic simulation, it is difficult to observe the origins and magnitudes of numerical oscillations.
+Whereas, the present procedure can systematically and quantitatively show the overshooting oscillations and their dependencies on wavenumber, wave amplitude, and the distance between discontinuities.
+In particular, the present approach involves a complete set of wave modes supported by the given discretization, thus recovering complete wave-interaction scenarios that may exist in realistic simulations, while using a limited number of numerical test cases (shock tube problems, 2D Riemann problems, etc.) may overlook certain scenarios.
 In fact, as shown in the last section, having the complete sets of wave modes allows us to observe some delicate variations that were difficult to observe in conventional numerical tests.

-As already mentioned in our previous work \cite{Zhang2021}, we note again that the overshooting oscillation may vary while using a different time-stepping scheme, but it is a different issue which is not discussed here and does not affect the aforementioned conclusions.